lidusol/lidusol/README.md

 - 👋 Hi, I’m @lidusol
-- 👀 I’m interested in well and mobile app development
+- 👀 I’m interested in web and mobile app development
 - 🌱 I’m currently learning nestjs, neo4j and graphsql
 - 💞️ I’m looking to collaborate on web and mobile applications
 - 📫 How to reach me, via email lydiasolomon97@gmail.com or LinkedIn at Lydia Solomon